 Websites and other information systems are often judged on the appearance.
 The first sight is all-determining.
 In order to enter into a permanent relationship, the system must also be in good order in terms of content.
 You only notice that when it is out of step or does not work.
 If it is good then we take it for granted.
 It looks a bit like the role of a bass player.
 Dominant in the background but indispensable for the groove.

-I know my strength and I feel proud about them.
+I know my strength and I feel proud about it.
 I also know my boundaries and weak spots but they are not presented to the market.
-At the age of 57 I have a clear mind and I'm with both feet on solid ground in society.
+At the age of 59 I have a clear mind and I’m with both feet on solid ground in society.

 As an individual I can play my role in an excellent way and in a team I’m the natural mentor, guarding concept, fundamentals and alignment.